Alfred P.C. Petsch

 Alfred P. C. Petsch (1887–1981) was a Democratic member of the Texas House of Representatives for the 85th District of Fredericksburg and Gillespie County.
 He was a retired lieutenant colonel who saw service in both World War I and World War II.
 Petsch was also an educator, a lawyer, a civic leader and a philanthropist.

 Early years

 Alfred Petsch was born on August 16, 1887, in Luckenbach, Texas, to Joe F. and Ida (Baag) Petsch.
-As was the custom among Germans of the Texas Hill Country of that era, Petsch grew up speaking only German, and did not learn English until he attended college outside the community.
+As was the custom among Germans of the Texas Hill Country of that era, Petsch grew up speaking only Texas German, and did not learn English until he attended college outside the community.

 Education and early career

 Petsch graduated in 1906 from Southwest Texas State Normal School in San Marcos.
 Petsch worked as a school teacher to fund his education.
-From 1906–1907, and the fall semester of 1908, Petsch attended the University of Texas, graduating from University of Texas School of Law in 1910 and passing the State Bar of Texas exam that same year.
+From 1906 to 1907, and the fall semester of 1908, Petsch attended the University of Texas, graduating from University of Texas School of Law in 1910 and passing the State Bar of Texas exam that same year.
 In 1934, Petsch was licensed to practice before the United States Supreme Court.

 Petsch opened his first law office in Fredericksburg on January 1, 1911.